chientrm/com/README.md

 ## Introduction

-This application is a web-based system designed to provide user authentication, system administration tools, and log management.
+The **Chientrm Super App** is a web-based system designed to provide user authentication, system administration tools, and log management.
 It includes features for user registration, login, and role-based access control.
 Administrators can view system logs and manage services.

 ---